santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 > - Timeouts: Trigger retransmission of lost or delayed packets, calculated based on Round-Trip Time (RTT)

 > [!idea] TCP Congestion Control
-> - Original TCP:
->   - Slow Start:
->     - cwnd is initialized to 1 MSS (Maximum Segment Size)
->     - For each ACK received, cwnd is increased by 1 MSS, effectively doubling cwnd every RTT
->     - Slow start continues until cwnd reaches ssthresh or a loss event occurs
->   - Congestion Avoidance:
->     - When cwnd exceeds ssthresh, TCP enters congestion avoidance phase
->     - For each ACK received, cwnd is increased by (MSS × MSS) / cwnd, resulting in a linear increase
->     - If a timeout occurs due to packet loss, ssthresh is set to half of the current cwnd, and cwnd is reset to 1 MSS
-> - Tahoe (builds upon Original TCP):
->   - Introduces Fast Retransmit:
->     - If the sender receives three duplicate ACKs, it assumes a packet has been lost
->     - The sender immediately retransmits the missing packet without waiting for a timeout
->     - After fast retransmit, Tahoe performs slow start by setting cwnd to 1 MSS and ssthresh to half of the previous cwnd
-> - Reno (builds upon Tahoe):
->   - Introduces Fast Recovery:
->     - After fast retransmit, instead of setting cwnd to 1 MSS, Reno sets cwnd to ssthresh plus 3 MSS
->     - For each additional duplicate ACK received, cwnd is increased by 1 MSS
->     - When an ACK for the retransmitted packet is received, cwnd is set to ssthresh, and TCP enters congestion avoidance phase
->   - Fast recovery allows Reno to maintain a higher cwnd and avoid entering slow start after a single packet loss

-> [!idea] TCP Congestion Control
 > **Tahoe:**
 > - Slow Start: Gradually increases the congestion window (CongWin) until a loss event occurs.
 CongWin is initialized to 1 MSS and doubled every RTT until it reaches the slow-start threshold (ssthresh).
 > - Congestion Avoidance: When CongWin exceeds ssthresh, TCP enters the congestion avoidance phase.
 CongWin grows more slowly (linearly) to probe for available capacity while avoiding further congestion.